 - Blue Mosque in Tabriz: This 15th-century mosque was entirely covered with blue tiles.
 Unfortunately, there were many earthquakes from the 16th to 18th centuries that severely damaged this building.
 Today the mosque has been restored and the missing tiles have been replaced by paintings to remark the restored parts from the original parts.

 - Arg of Tabriz (The Great Wall): Ark Alishah from the 14th century was one of the main fortresses to protect Tabriz.
 It was part of a complex including a mosque, libraries, and a garden.
 But during the destroying Tabriz earthquake, they all vanished.
 Now, only a small fraction of the majestic structure remains.

-- Sheikh Safi al-Din Khānegāh and Shrine Ensemble in Ardabil (UNESCO World Heritage): For visiting the tall cupola where is the tomb for ancestors of Safavid kings, you must pass a beautiful garden.
+- Sheikh Safi al-Din Khānegāh and Shrine Ensemble in Ardabil (UNESCO World Heritage): For visiting the tall cupola which is the tomb of the ancestors of Safavid kings, you must pass a beautiful garden.
 Inside the tomb hall, there is a museum and in the yard behind the building, the martyrs of the Iran-Ottoman war were buried.

 - Saadabad Palace in Tehran: A place to go, a palace to see, a history to learn.
 The complex is so vast with different palaces from Qajar and Pahlavi dynasties (19th to 20th C).
 So it may take you 4-5 hours if you want to visit all the palaces and collections of the previous kings.

-- Golestan Palace in Tehran (UNESCO World Heritage): It is the borderline between traditional architecture and the beginning of the modern one.
+- Golestan Palace in Tehran (UNESCO World Heritage Site): It is the borderline between traditional architecture and the beginning of the modern one.
 You can see a Persian garden as well as one of the tallest buildings at that time.
-Here, you can get away from the hectic bazaar area and enjoy the amount of color and details in its mirror and tile work.
+Here, you can get away from the hectic bazaar area and enjoy the splendid reflected colors and fine details of its mirror and tile work.